The hot flashes, the night sweats, the low energy and mood…

 Naturopath and professor Tori Hudson, who has been specializing in women’s health for 25 years, has also seen much success with Femmenessence.
 She notes that she’s impressed by the level of commitment to research of the product.
 And in her clinic, she’s seen some pretty amazing results.

 She usually sees benefits in two to three weeks, though it can take up to three months to see truly significant results.
 Most frequently, there’s a remarkable reduction in the number of hot flashes as well as overall improvement in mood and energy.

 There is actually a range of Femmenessence products, for women in each stage of life.
 There’s a variety for young women seeking relief from premenstrual symptoms, one for preparing the body for optimum fertility, and varieties for women dealing with pre- and postmenopausal symptoms.

-Natural Health International has naturopathic doctors on staff who can talk through any concerns or questions you may have about Femmenessence.
+Symphony Natural Health has naturopathic doctors on staff who can talk through any concerns or questions you may have about Femmenessence.

 ©Copyright 2009 Institute for Health Sciences L.L.C., 702 Cathedral St., Baltimore, MD 21201.
 All rights reserved.
 No part of this report may be reproduced by any means or for any reason without the consent of the publisher.